 Why go vegan and 5 easy steps how to go vegan for beginners

-When I became vegan I didn’t know how to do it the right way.
-I thought I could just start eating fries or something like that the whole time and it would be healthy enough.
+I had a period in my life when I thought I could just eat fries or something like that the whole time and it would be healthy enough.
+I didnā€™t care about my diet very much and just ate what I liked.

 And when I got a disc herniation injury I understood that I was wrong.

-Because of this injury for several months I couldn’t even sit or lie down without feeling a lot of pain.
-My doctors told me that I need to have surgery in order to fix it and there’s no guarantee I’d get a full recovery.
-I didn’t like this option at all.
+My doctors told me that I need to have surgery in order to fix it and thereā€™s no guarantee Iā€™d get a full recovery.
+I didnā€™t like this option at all.

 So, I decided to research this topic on my own.
 I started to do some research and found scientific articles saying our diet can have a significant impact on our health.

 Going vegan is a big lifestyle change.
 However, this change can have a lot of benefits for our health, the environment and animals if we do it right.
+Scientific research shows that a vegan diet is one of the healthiest diets for us if not the healthiest.

-Life itself is challenging and in some way that’s the beauty of it.
+Life itself is challenging and in some way thatā€™s the beauty of it.
 It helps us grow, become better, stronger, and unleash our potential.
-Otherwise, we wouldn’t even walk if we would give up after a few tries.
+Otherwise, we wouldnā€™t even walk if we would give up after a few tries.

 So, in this post I want to share with you some tips on how to go vegan the right way so you could avoid my mistakes.